Gabriel Heatter: Later life

 Heatter remained with Mutual until, like many of the Depression and wartime broadcasters and commentators, his influence gave way to a newer generation of broadcasters, who made the transition to television or started in television and bypassed radio entirely.
 Heatter retired in 1961.
+(At least one other source says that Heatter announced his retirement in May 1965.)

 In 1915, he married Sadie Hermalin, who died in 1966.
 After his wife's death, Heatter lived in retirement in Miami, Florida with his daughter until he died of pneumonia in 1972.
+He wrote a column for The Miami Beach Sun newspaper six days a week.

-His daughter is the cookbook writer Maida Heatter.
+His daughter was the cookbook writer Maida Heatter.
 His granddaughter was the artist Toni Evans.
 His son is the novelist Basil Heatter.
-His nephew Merrill Heatter is a television writer and producer (Heatter-Quigley Productions).
+His nephew Merrill Heatter was a television writer and producer (Heatter-Quigley Productions).

 In popular culture

 In 1944, Heatter appeared as himself uncredited in the wartime Cary Grant film Once Upon a Time.
 In 1950, he appeared as himself in the Ronald Colman comedy movie Champagne for Caesar.
 Heatter was also heard but not seen as one of four broadcast journalists portraying themselves in the 1951 film The Day the Earth Stood Still.
 Heatter is referred to in the recited portion of Yogi Yorgesson's 1949 comedy song "I Yust Go Nuts at Christmas."
 Jean Arthur's character in the 1948 film A Foreign Affair says, "I will [go to the General], and to the War Department, and to the President.
 And if that doesn't do it, I'll see Gabriel Heatter."
-Toni Morrison includes a reference to Gabriel Heatter in her novel Sula—Heatter’s program is one that Jude Greene (Nel’s husband) listens to (Sula, p.
+Toni Morrison includes a reference to Gabriel Heatter in her novel Sula — Heatter’s program is one that Jude Greene (Nel’s husband) listens to (Sula, p.
 105, 2004 publication edition).
-In 1948, Daffy Duck used Heatter's catchphrase "There's good news tonight!" in the cartoon short "The Stupor Salesman".
+In 1948, Daffy Duck used Heatter's catchphrase "There's good news tonight!" in the cartoon short "The Stupor Salesman" after referring to a handgun as "Gabriel's heater."
+Also in 1948, the title of the second Casper the Friendly Ghost cartoon was "There's Good Boos To-Night", a play on the sign-on catchphrase.
+NBC Nightly News features a segment called "There's Good News Tonight", in reference to Heatter.